Logo

 Installation

-cargo install autoschematic
+pip install autoschematic

 There's also an extension available for Visual Studio Code users.
 We highly recommend this extension if you use Visual Studio Code.
+It allows you to diff and import resources against remote state, and make use of the language server and other useful integrations.

 Once you have Autoschematic installed, verify it by running autoschematic at the command line.
 You should see the standard help listing as below: